Atomicdust vs. The Volcano – Branding Yellowbelly

 Walking in for the first time and seeing everything come together felt pretty amazing.
 It is definitely tiki – but in the right way.

-After it opened, the branding and design for Yellowbelly was featured on Identity Designed, which showcases visual identities from around the world.
+After it opened, the branding and design for Yellowbelly was featured on Identity Designed, which showcases visual identities from around the world, and Grits and Grids which covers restaurant branding and design.
 The website received an ADDY in the 2019 St. Louis American Advertising Awards.

 And while I never got to actually set foot inside of Terry’s Polynesian Room, I feel like the tiki gods are smiling.
 Aloha, and we’ll see you on the island.